realtimeradio/rcf_design/docs/40-Design.md

 ![\label{fig:stage2-response}The PFB response of the second stage filters for NC, AC, and BC channelization products.](images/second_stage_pfb_response.pdf)

 The length of these filters is limited to 8-taps in order to fit in available FPGA RAM resources.
-The second stage TC filter is upchnnelises by only a factor of 4, and thus can be made longer while still fitting in a reasonable RAM footprint.
+The second stage TC filter is upchannelizes by only a factor of 4, and thus can be made longer while still fitting in a reasonable RAM footprint.
 The TC filter has 24 taps, and a response shown in Figure \ref{fig:stage2tc-response}.

 ![\label{fig:stage2tc-response}The PFB response of the second stage filters for TC channelization products.](images/second_stage_pfb_tc_response_1xscale.pdf)